digitalcredentials/dcc-members-oidf/README.md

 NOTE: the `--insecure` flag is needed on the localhost tests to tell newman to ignore self-signed errors

+NOTE: you may get errors like `certificate has expired`

+If so, try re-generating the lcoal certificates:

+`npm run generate-local-https-certs`

 Use the Import and right-click > Export functionality in Postman to load and export new tests.

 ![Tests Background](./tests_background.png)